punk-security/dnsReaper/docs/googlecloud.md

 # Google Cloud

 ## Description
-The Google Cloud provider connects to Google Cloud and retrieves records associated with a domain.
+The Google Cloud provider connects to Google Cloud and retrieves all records associated with a domain.

+To enumerate a domain's subdomains, you need to provide a valid project ID and set the `GOOGLE_APPLICATION_CREDENTIALS` to your JSON credential file's full path.

 ## Create Google Cloud Private Key
 To to get the Private key: